 High Voltage AC Overhead Lines (OHL) are most commonly used for the transmission of energy.
-Thereby the current flows through conductors that are fixed through isolators to crossarms of the towers.
+Thereby, the current flows through conductors that are fixed through insulators to crossarms of the towers.
 The conductors are spanned between two towers.
-In order to increase the amount of energy transmitted the conductors are frequently bundled.
-The conventional conductors are characterised by linear dependence between current, conductor temperature and sag of the conductor.
-Conductors are aluminium-based and by maximal operating temperatures <100°C.
+To increase the amount of energy transmitted, the conductors are frequently bundled.
+The conventional conductors are characterised by linear dependence be-tween current, conductor temperature and sag of the conductor.

 The major technology variations relate to the material used and build-up of conductor: